spikyjt/SailingTimer/README.md

 ### Compatibility

+In theory, supports Fênix 3, D2 Bravo, Forerunner 920XT, Epix and Vivoactive.

-Currently only supports the Fênix 3 as that's the device I own.
+Only tested on real hardware on the Fênix 3 as that's the device I own.
+Other devices tested on the simulator.

 ## LICENCE